There are moments when the city becomes too heavy.

 In such moments, place your headphones over your ears and let Tree.fm carry you into the forest.
 From somewhere across the world, the earth begins to sing — birds calling into the light, streams whispering over stone, waterfalls pouring their endless hymn, wind breathing through branches, crickets trembling in the dusk, frogs calling from hidden water.

-And little by little, you return to yourself.
+And little by little, something within you softens.

 That is exactly what these sounds offer: a small doorway out of noise and back into stillness.